Culinary & Taste

-Pickling Salt Vs. Himalayan Salt: What’s The Difference?
+Pickling Salt vs Himalayan Salt: What’s The Difference?

-Salt is salt…right?
+Salt is salt … right?
 Well, not quite.
-This is a debate, of sorts, I’ve run into while looking for interesting things to write about…This type of salt vs. that type of salt.
+The difference is in the details – so I often see questions about “this type of salt vs. that type of salt”.
 Can one be used like another?
-So, in this article I thought I’d answer some of the questions related to Pickling Salt Vs. Himalayan Salt: What’s The Difference?
+Sometimes the substitution are simple and sometimes, not so much.
+So in this article I thought I’d answer some questions related to Pickling Salt Vs. Himalayan Salt.

 Pickling salt is formulated for pickling and canning.
-It is made from pure granulated salt, and doesn’t contain additives or anti-caking agents.
+It is made from very pure granulated salt, and doesn’t contain additives or anti-caking agents.
 Himalayan salt is a pink rock salt that is known for its minerals, which includes iron, magnesium, and calcium, and is often used as a finishing salt.

 Various Foods in Jars Being Pickled